cainyong00/PokerGenius/README.md

 # PokerGenius
 Poker Genius is an online poker platform that offers seamless gameplay, intuitive interfaces, and real-time interactions.

-Primarily focused on Texas Hold'em style poker,
+Primarily focused on Texas Hold'em style poker.

 ## **Technologies Used**